-Throughout the challenges presented by the COVID-19 pandemic, the Minnesota Chamber's goal has been to strike a balance between safeguarding health and protecting Minnesota's economy.
+Throughout the challenges presented by the COVID-19 public health emergency, the Minnesota Chamber's goal has been to strike a balance between safeguarding health and protecting Minnesota's economy.
 Minnesota businesses are eager to get back to work.
 Business operations can and should return to a sustainable level without jeopardizing employees' or customer safety.